AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 **Why is my Browser Name cut off?**

-Bizible’s Browser Name has a hard limit of 20 characters, although the User Agent value we get from Marketo tends to be a longer string.
+Marketo Measure’s Browser Name has a hard limit of 20 characters, although the User Agent value we get from Marketo tends to be a longer string.

 BrowserInfo.Name
 BrowserInfo.Version